Q: Are you “against” the use of (S)SRIs and other prescribed psychiatric drugs?

 If you’re brand new to this whole world, I’d suggest starting with these websites.
+Both have really comprehensive information about the multitude of psychiatric drug classes people take and withdraw from.
 Additionally, there are some good books available on the subject.
-Some of my favorites are: “Anatomy of an Epidemic” by Robert Whitaker; “The Emperor’s New Drugs” by Dr. Irving Kirsch, Ph.D; “Withdrawal from Prescribed Psychotropic Drugs” eds.
-Peter Lehmann and Craig Newness (available for purchase here only: http://peter-lehmann-publishing.com/); “Harm Reduction Guide to Coming off Psychiatric Drugs” published by The Icarus Project and Freedom Center (available for free at http://willhall.net/comingoffmeds/).
-Finally, I think the documentary Medicating Normal is a must watch for everyone.
-More info about it here: https://medicatingnormal.com/.
+A few of my favorites are: Anatomy of an Epidemic by Robert Whitaker; The Emperor’s New Drugs by Dr. Irving Kirsch, Ph.D; Withdrawal from Prescribed Psychotropic Drugs eds.
+Peter Lehmann and Craig Newness; Harm Reduction Guide to Coming off Psychiatric Drugs published by The Icarus Project and Freedom Center (available in multiple languages and for free).
+Finally, the documentary Medicating Normal is a must watch for everyone.

 Q: Can you give me specific advice or direct instruction about tapering my prescribed psychotropic drug(s)?